-(a) Where a Terminal is running multiple applications, the Payment application and its associated data (especially PINs and cryptographic keys) must be protected from any interference or corruption caused by any other data or other application(s).

-(b) Payment Applications must be evaluated according to the Device Approval Process.

-- (c) Non-payment applications require individual evaluation and authorisation by the Acquirer, or a party explicitly trusted by the Acquirer, for each application to be deployed or updated. - (d) The Terminal shall authenticate all non-payment applications using cryptographic mechanisms. - (e) The Acquirer shall have documented, auditable, key management procedures, which are compliant to AS2805.6.1 for any key used in the authentication processes associated with the Terminal software's authentication. - (f) If a party other than the Acquirer owns these keys, then the Acquirer shall assure themselves that the party (e.g. Terminal vendor or third party developer) has documented auditable, key management procedures which are compliant to AS2805.6.1 for any key used in the authentication processes associated with the Terminal software's authentication. - (g) All non-payment applications or updates to existing non-payment applications must be authenticated by the same cryptographic mechanism that is approved under Part 3. - (h) Acquirers shall maintain a register of all authorised non-payment applications per Terminal.
+- Amended Where a Terminal is running multiple applications, the Payment application (a) effective 20.8.18 and its associated data (especially PINs and cryptographic keys) must be protected from any interference or corruption caused by any other data or other application(s). - Amended (b) Payment Applications must be evaluated according to the Device Approval effective 1.1.19 Process. - (c) Non-payment applications require individual evaluation and authorisation by the Acquirer, or a party explicitly trusted by the Acquirer, for each application to be deployed or updated. - (d) The Terminal shall authenticate all non-payment applications using cryptographic mechanisms. - The Acquirer shall have documented, auditable, key management (e) procedures, which are compliant to AS2805.6.1 for any key used in the authentication processes associated with the Terminal software's authentication. - (f) If a party other than the Acquirer owns these keys, then the Acquirer shall assure themselves that the party (e.g. Terminal vendor or third party developer) has documented auditable, key management procedures which are compliant to AS2805.6.1 for any key used in the authentication processes associated with the Terminal software's authentication. - All non-payment applications or updates to existing non-payment (g) applications must be authenticated by the same cryptographic mechanism that is approved under Part 3. - (h) Acquirers shall maintain a register of all authorised non-payment applications per Terminal.